Safecast/Pocketcast-iOS/README.md

 ### Version 0.5+

-Goal: Implementation of "nice to haves":
+Goal: Implementation of "nice to haves".

+Requirements: Apple Watch hardware if development of Apple Watch interface is desired.

+Status: 0%

+Note: The Safecast app for iOS already has some code for many of these things which may be of some use.

-- Local CPM / dose rate display, with optionally:
+Local CPM / dose rate display, with optionally:
-- - Selectable measurement time
+- Selectable measurement time
-- - Zero/clear/reset
+- Zero/clear/reset
-- - Dose equivalent (dosimeter)
+- Dose equivalent (dosimeter)
-- - Statistical error (may not be possible to calculate given the 5s chunks)
+- Statistical error (may not be possible to calculate given the 5s chunks)

-- Apple Watch support
+Apple Watch support
-- - (assuming anyone buys one)
+- (assuming anyone buys one)

-- Pebble support
-- - (see above)
-- Option to disable logging, or flag a log as "do not upload".
+Option to disable logging, or flag a log as "do not upload".
-- - For users to measure things we don't want in the database.
+- For users to measure things we don't want in the database.
-- - Alpha/beta sources, test sources, etc.
+- Alpha/beta sources, test sources, etc.

-- Graphing
+Graphing
-- - Unload/release these when app moves to background.
+- Unload/release these when app moves to background.

-- Mapping
+Mapping
-- - Mapping may be a bad idea for an app running in the background; it uses a lot of RAM.
+- Mapping may be a bad idea for an app running in the background; it uses a lot of RAM.
-- - If mapping is used, map views must be released when the app moves to the background.
+- If mapping is used, map views must be released when the app moves to the background.
-- - Historically, releasing a map view (either MKMapView or Google Maps) did not recover all memory, as the map frameworks have memory leaks.
+- Historically, releasing a map view (either MKMapView or Google Maps) did not recover all memory, as the map frameworks have memory leaks.
 Verify they are not leaking memory before use.
-- - Another option for mapping it to send data to the "main" Safecast app for iOS, which does not run in the background.
+- Another option for mapping it to send data to the "main" Safecast app for iOS, which does not run in the background.
 This requires work on both ends.

-- Sound Output
+Sound Output
-- - Synthesis of click sounds on device for the current CPM (I have code to do this)
+- Synthesis of click sounds on device for the current CPM (I have code to do this)
-- - Alarm for radiation level threshold or for radiological anomalies outside of a statistical threshold
+- Alarm for radiation level threshold or for radiological anomalies outside of a statistical threshold

-- etc.
+... etc.

-The Safecast app for iOS already has some code for many of these things which may be of some use.

 ### General